Pudsey: Public transport

 New Pudsey railway station is on the Caldervale Line between Leeds and Bradford Interchange.
-It was built as a "parkway" station, and is situated over a mile away from the town centre.
+It was built as a "parkway" station, and is situated over 1 mi away from the town centre.
 The frequent no. 16 bus service between Pudsey and Farsley (continuing to Leeds) passes close to the station.
 The location of the station near to the junction of the main Leeds to Bradford road with the ring road provides easy access for those travelling to the station by car.
 There is a large car park adjacent to the station.